Author – Aseem Shrivastava

 The fourth-generation 2016 Toyota Prius, rolled out at the Delhi Auto Expo, is the first model to be based on the new Toyota new global architecture, which makes the chassis 60% more rigid as compared to previous models.
-It gets a new front suspension and a rear double wishbone suspension.
-Powered by 1.8-liter, 4-cylilnder VVT-I petrol engine, which produces 97bhp and 142 Nm of torque, an electric motor supplements the engine providing an extra 73bhp which produces a top speed of 180kmph.
+It gets a new front suspension and a rear double-wishbone suspension.
+Powered by 1.8-liter, 4-cylinder VVT-I petrol engine, which produces 97bhp and 142 Nm of torque, an electric motor supplements the engine providing an extra 73bhp which produces a top speed of 180kmph.
 It comes with a nickel-metal hydride (NiMH) hybrid battery that sits beneath the rear seats.
 Dimensions of the car are 4,540mm X 1,760mm X 1,470mm.
 The wheelbase is 2,700 mm.
-Top speed is 180kmph.
-It will be imported as a completely built-up unit and will be launched late 2016 in the price range of ₹38-40 lakhs.
+It will be imported as a completely built unit and will be launched later in 2016 in the price range of ₹38-40 lakhs.

 Toyota Camry Hybrid